-- 5.2.1 The residential service has clearly defined accessible governance arrangements and structures that set out lines of authority and accountability, stipulate individual accountability, and specify roles and responsibilities. - 5.2.2 The residential service is registered in accordance with statutory requirements. - 5.2.3 The registered provider, the person in charge and all other persons involved in the management of the residential service are fit persons, in line with regulatory requirements. - 5.2.4 There is an internal management structure appropriate to the size, ethos, and the purpose and function of the residential service. - 5.2.5 Leadership is demonstrated by staff at all levels and there is a commitment to leadership development in the residential service. - 5.2.6 There is a demonstration of clear commitment by leaders at all levels to promote and strengthen a culture of quality and safety. - 5.2.7 Leaders demonstrate that they understand the needs of residents and they direct sufficient resources to provide person-centred safe and effective services. - 5.2.8 Strategic and operational plans for the residential service set clear objectives and plans for the delivery of person-centred, safe and effective services and supports with a focus on improved outcomes for residents.
-Strategic and operational plans are implemented. - 5.2.9 There are management arrangements in place to: - achieve planned service objectives effectively and efficiently - assure that the service is safe, appropriate, consistent and effectively monitored. - 5.2.10 Information governance arrangements are in place to ensure that the residential service complies with legislation and regulations, uses information ethically and uses best available evidence to protect personal information and to support the provision of residential services.
+- 5.2.1 The residential service has clearly defined accessible governance arrangements and structures that set out lines of authority and accountability, stipulate individual accountability, and specify roles and responsibilities. - 5.2.2 The residential service is governed in a manner that supports the active participation of residents. - 5.2.3 The residential service is registered in accordance with statutory requirements. - 5.2.4 The registered provider, the person in charge and all other persons involved in the management of the residential service are fit persons, in line with regulatory requirements. - 5.2.5 There is an internal management structure appropriate to the size, ethos, and the purpose and function of the residential service. - 5.2.6 Leadership is demonstrated by staff at all levels and there is a commitment to leadership development in the residential service. - 5.2.7 There is a demonstration of clear commitment by leaders at all levels to promote and strengthen a culture of quality and safety. - 5.2.8 Leaders demonstrate that they understand the needs of residents and they direct sufficient resources to provide person-centred safe and effective services. - 5.2.9 Strategic and operational plans for the residential service set clear objectives and plans for the delivery of person-centred, safe and effective services and supports with a focus on improved outcomes for residents.
+Strategic and operational plans are implemented. - 5.2.10 There are management arrangements in place to: - achieve planned service objectives effectively and efficiently - assure that the service is safe, appropriate, consistent and effectively monitored.

-- 5.2.11 The residential service is monitored and evaluated annually against strategic objectives and action is taken to bring about improvements in work practices and to achieve optimal outcomes for residents. - 5.2.12 There is an established risk management framework in place in the residential service.
-Risks are reviewed at management and staff meetings and the risk register is regularly updated. - 5.2.13 There are systems in place to effectively manage risk, including a designated person(s) to contact in an emergency. - 5.2.14 Records are maintained to monitor complaints, concerns and adverse events.
+- 5.2.11 Information governance arrangements are in place to ensure that the residential service complies with legislation and regulations, uses information ethically and uses best available evidence to protect personal information and to support the provision of residential services. - 5.2.12 The residential service is monitored and evaluated annually against strategic objectives and action is taken to bring about improvements in work practices and to achieve optimal outcomes for residents. - 5.2.13 There is an established risk management framework in place in the residential service.
+Risks are reviewed at management and staff meetings and the risk register is regularly updated. - 5.2.14 There are systems in place to effectively manage risk, including a designated person(s) to contact in an emergency. - 5.2.15 Records are maintained to monitor complaints, concerns and adverse events.

-Details are taken of any investigations and related actions, to help ensure complaints, concerns and adverse events are addressed appropriately, trends are detected and learning takes place. - 5.2.15 Arrangements are in place to plan and manage service change and transition effectively.
+Details are taken of any investigations and related actions, to help ensure complaints, concerns and adverse events are addressed appropriately, trends are detected and learning takes place. - 5.2.16 Arrangements are in place to plan and manage service change and transition effectively.
 This includes: identification of an accountable person, consideration of the impact on residents and assessment of staffing implications and requirements.